SPS Round 1 follows the success of the 2016 Trial where we installed stand-alone power systems at six properties in the Great Southern region.

 Participants can expect greater reliability and power quality of supply, with the long-term aim of removing the aging poles and wires from their property entirely.

-Fifty-two sites were identified that meet the required eligibility criteria.
+For the roll-out of fifty-two SPS as part of Round 1, various sites were identified that met the required eligibility criteria.
 These locations are serviced by more than 230km of overhead distribution powerlines - that’s four kilometres of powerline per property, all of which needs to be replaced at a significant cost in the coming year.

 Participants also come from a more varied energy consumption background, allowing us to deploy a more diverse set of SPS configurations and sizes.

 Who would have thought that cows could cause power disruptions?
-Well, the curious cows at Ken Schleuter’s farm in Tambellup nearly did just that!
-But with a new SPS unit to provide better power reliability to the farm, things are looking up for Ken (and the cows!)
+Well, the curious cows at Ken Schlueter’s farm in Tambellup nearly did just that!
+But with an SPS to provide better power reliability to the farm, things are looking up for Ken (and the cows!)

 Farmers Romina Nicoletti and Nick Priest use an electric cable (hotwire) to keep the roos out of their crop on their bushland property in Bonnie Rock.

 “We run the hotwire right around the two paddocks and it works a treat,” says Romina.

 But if the power isn’t reliably on, this can cause an issue for Romina and her crop.
 Given the farm is in rural WA, the long powerlines that deliver power to the property are exposed to the elements.
 “Anything - wind, rain and heat - all cause the power to go out around here.”